 Reliability and operational economics drive today's electric utility company.
 Both are critical, yet they are at odds with one another.
 Traditional maintenance programs can help achieve and maintain high levels of reliability, but these programs are very expensive.
-EPRI-funded research is investigating the detection and characterization of electrical signals to determine when faults and incipient faults are developing on distribution feeders and to use this information to target maintenance resources where most needed.
+EPRI-funded research at Texas A&M University has investigated the detection and characterization of electrical signals to determine when faults and incipient faults are developing on distribution feeders, and to use this information to target maintenance resources where most needed.

 Early efforts demonstrated the proof of this concept and collected data from operating feeders by capturing, documenting, and characterizing signatures indicative of failures and incipient failures.
-This work entailed the instrumentation of 60 feeders at 14 substations of 11 utility companies across North America and resulted in the collection of a massive amount of operational feeder data and numerous signatures associated with various stages of apparatus failure.
+This entailed the instrumentation of 60 feeders at 14 substations of 11 utility companies across North America, and resulted in the collection of a massive amount of operational feeder data and numerous signatures associated with various stages of apparatus failure.
 Researchers developed algorithms to characterize collected data and demonstrated the ability to use this data to diagnose many faults and fault precursors.

-Prior work was performed using methods conducive to discovery of information and development of fundamental characterization.
+Early research used methods conducive to the discovery and fundamental characterization of failures and events on the power system, particularly those previously unstudied or undocumented.
 Some facets of the research instrumentation and methodologies are not practical for widespread deployment and day-to-day use by utility companies.
-The current project is developing system concepts that enable the technology to be transitioned from research project to practical application.
+The current project has examined system concepts and architectures that enable the technology to be transitioned from research project to practical application, to be fully scalable to the largest utility systems.

-Prototype data collection equipment continues to build the failure signature waveform library.
-In the past year this process has added signatures related to multiple previously undocumented failure modes, thus providing the basis for recognizing additional failure modes in the future.
+Prototype data collection equipment continues to build the already extensive failure signature database.
+This adds signatures related to multiple, previously undocumented failures, providing the basis for recognizing additional failure modes in the future.
+This database will serve researchers for decades to come.

-EPRI has licensed the technology for commercial development.
-There is significant synergistic benefit to having the conceptual system integration work proceed in parallel with the licensee's implementation of commercial beta hardware and systems so that the two projects can feed off and complement each other.
-Other complementary projects are underway to explore the application of Distributed Fault Anticipation (DFA) technology and to assess unconventional sensors that may provide sensing alternatives with lower installed cost in order to make widespread deployment of DFA and other advanced monitoring functions more feasible.
+EPRI has licensed DFA technology for commercial development.
+There is significant synergistic benefit to having the conceptual system integration work proceed in parallel with the licensee's implementation of commercial beta hardware and systems, with the two projects feeding and complementing each other.
+Other complementary projects are underway to explore distributed application of DFA technology and to assess non conventional sensors that may provide sensing alternatives with lower installed cost, to make widespread deployment of DFA and other advanced monitoring functions more feasible.
+The licensee also makes sublicenses, know-how, and technology transfer services available to third-party manufacturers.